tasket/Qubes-scripts/README.md

 ## findpref
 Dom0: Find all VMs that match a pref value, optionally set new values for them.
 For example, its a handy way to switch all VMs that are using a particular netvm to a different netvm.

 Update 12/20/18: The searchval parameter is now optional; without it all VMs with the pref will be printed.
+Also, a 'None' searchval can now match an empty/absent value.

     Usage: `findpref -p prefname [searchval] [newval]`